8select/shopware-plugin-sob/docs/installation.md

    - Go to a page in your online shop where the widget should be shown.
    - Add `?preview=1` to the end of the URL.
 For example: `http://meinshop.de/fashion/145/mein-produkt?preview=1`
    - The widget should now be visible in its default design.
-   - To customize the design, please read our guide on customizing the 8select CSE Widget in our [Knowledge Base](https://knowledge.8select.com).
+   - To customize the design, please read our [guide on customizing the 8select CSE Widget](./customization.md) or check our [Knowledge Base](https://knowledge.8select.com).
    - To **set the widget "live"** in your shop you need to **deactivate the preview mode**.

 7. **Deactivate the preview mode**